 The Oriental Orthodox Family

-While the Roman and Byzantine churches came to accept Chalcedon as the Fourth Ecumenical Council (alongside the first three Ecumenical Councils), the Oriental Orthodox Church only acknowledges only the first three Ecumenical Councils.
-Their theology closely follows the teaching of St Cyril of Alexandria.
+While the Roman and Byzantine Churches came to accept Chalcedon as the Fourth Ecumenical Council (alongside the first three Ecumenical Councils), the Oriental Orthodox Church acknowledges only the first three Ecumenical Councils.
+Their theology closely follows the teaching of St. Cyril of Alexandria.
 The Oriental Orthodox rejects Nestorianism.
-Hence, they advocate a formula that stresses the unity of the Incarnation over all other considerations.
-The Oriental Orthodox Church also rejects the monophysite teachings of Eutyches and the dyophysite teachings of Nestorius.
+Hence, they advocate a formula that emphasise the unity of the Incarnation over all other considerations.
+The Oriental Orthodox Church also rejects the monophysite teachings of Eutyches and teachings of Nestorius.

 The Oriental Orthodox Communion

-Coptic Orthodox Church of Alexandria (French Coptic Orthodox Church); Syriac Orthodox Church of Antioch and All East (Jacobite Syriac Orthodox Church); Armenian Apostolic Church (Mother See of Holy Etchmiadzin, Holy See of Cilicia, Armenian Patriarchate of Constantinople, Armenian Patriarchate of Jerusalem); Indian Orthodox Malankara Church, also known as the Malankara Orthodox Church; Orthodox Syrian Church of the East (Independent Catholic Mission, inclusive of the Brahmavar-Goan Orthodox Church); Ethiopian Orthodox Tewahedo Church; Eritrean Orthodox Tewahedo Church.
-The British Orthodox Church, which was once a part of the Coptic Orthodox Patriarchate, remains out of the OO communion since October 2015.
+Coptic Orthodox Church of Alexandria (French Coptic Orthodox Church); Syriac Orthodox Church of Antioch and All East (Jacobite Syriac Orthodox Church of India); Armenian Apostolic Orthodox Church (Mother See of Holy Etchmiadzin, Holy See of Cilicia, Armenian Patriarchate of Constantinople, Armenian Patriarchate of Jerusalem); Indian Orthodox Malankara Church, also known as the Malankara Orthodox Church or the Orthodox Syrian Church of the East (Independent Catholic Mission, inclusive of the Brahmavar-Goan Orthodox Church); Ethiopian Orthodox Tewahedo Church; Eritrean Orthodox Tewahedo Church.